harikt/aurav2book/manuscript/chapter8.md

 ## Abstract Responder

-We have intentionally left not to make _AbstractResponder_ for most of them will be new to the concept of ADR.
-Let us remove some of the methods to make an `AbstractResponder` which can be extended by the `BlogRead` responder.
+We have intentionally left not to make _AbstractResponder_ .
+We feel most of them who are reading the docs will be new to the concept of ADR.
+So let us make the necessary changes like removing some of the methods to make an _AbstractResponder_ which can be extended by the _BlogRead_ responder.

 ```php
 <?php